An in-depth look at the UK TV program performances

 Electric Light Orchestra

 Apparently this has been wiped from the BBC archives.
-This is only assumed to be a mimed performance.
+This is assumed to be a live appearance for a mimed performance.

 March 21, 1974